garth-c/r_exploratory_classification_modeling/README.md

 # Exploratory classification modeling using R

 ## Project Description
-The objective of this brief demo is to explore a subset of the customer churn data from Kaggle.com to identify potentially effective predictor variables as well as explore relationship between the predictor data.
+The objective of this brief demo is to explore a subset of a customer churn data from Kaggle.com to identify potentially effective predictor variables as well as explore relationship between the predictor data.
 Since this data was already put together in the same file by Kaggle.com, my base assumption is that the predictor variables are reasonably valid predictors for the response variable.
 Thus, the goal of this exercise is to validate this assumption.
 A description of the variables used in this demo is below.

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/b4f3d514-ccaf-46e8-ba0e-a8c794320da3)

 The source data description is:

-***source: Kaggle.com***
++ source: Kaggle.com

-***file name: Telco-Customer_Churn.csv***
++ file name: Telco-Customer_Churn.csv

-***reponse variable: Churn {binary: Yes/No}***
++ reponse variable: Churn binary: Yes/No

 My Rstudio session info is shown below as a benchmark for this demo:

 <img width="781" alt="image" src="https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/7a8f1dd9-31c2-4ac8-838b-1bf3bf0284ad">

-## Road map for this demo
+# Road map for this demo
-### step 1 import the source data file
+## step 1 import the source data file
-### step 2 explore the data set
+## step 2 explore the data set
-### step 3 develop an exploratory correlation funel model
+## step 3 develop an exploratory correlation funel model
-### step 4 potential predictor feature selection
+## step 4 potential predictor feature selection
-### step 5 adjust reponse variable for class imbalance
+## step 5 adjust reponse variable for class imbalance
-### step 6 build an intial tree learning model
+## step 6 build an intial tree learning model
-### step 7 build a distributed random forest (DRF) model and a gradient boosting machine (GBM) model
+## step 7 build H2O models
-### step 8 evaluate the results
+## step 8 evaluate the results
-### step 9 start the modeling process
+## step 9 start the modeling process

 --------------------------------------------------

-### step 1 import data file
+## step 1 import the source data file

-Validate that the input file dimensions 7,032 X 20 match the source data file.
+Validate that the input file dimensions [7,032 X 20] match the source data file.
 Note that 'seniorcitizen' is converted to a factor along with all other 'chr' data.
 There were no data quality issues noted - I used skimr for the data quality testing.

 The first step is to import the source data to RStudio and start working on it.